drahmel/youhavetimer/README.md

 # Running the App

 These are standard for react-native but may expand as additional 3rd party packages are added.
+Any special configuration will be included here.
+Remember in dev, if you have another react-native app running previously, you will have to close it and run `npm start` to launch the local web server.

 ## iOS